cookiecutter/cookiecutter-django/docs/1-getting-started/project-generation-options.rst

 use_mailpit:
     Indicates whether the project should be configured to use Mailpit_.

+use_mailtrap_local:
+    Indicates whether the project should be configured to use `Mailtrap Local`_.
+    Mutually exclusive with ``use_mailpit`` — enable at most one local email catcher.

 use_sentry:
     Indicates whether the project should be configured to use Sentry_.